hyperledger-solang/solang/docs/language.rst

 Solidity Source File Structure
 ------------------------------

 A solidity file may have multiple contracts in them.
-If you compile a Solidity file containing:
+A contract is defined with the ``contract`` keyword, following by the contract name and then the definition of the contract in curly braces ``{ }``.
+Multiple contracts maybe defined in one solidity source file.
+The name of the contract does not have to match the name of the file, although it this might be convenient.

 .. code-block:: javascript